H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 Operational scripts in the repository treat the BBB as a first‑class service whose health must be verified, including it in arrays of named services (“Blood‑Brain Barrier: 8016”) and checking for `/health` responses containing “healthy” or “ok” to consider the system fully operational.
 Phase‑7 integration logs show that, in complete‑integration runs with `content_filtering` enabled, the BBB layer is invoked first, and, on success, logs “Content safety filtering applied” before continuing to MountainShares, location, psychological, temporal, maternal, RAG, bridge, and neurobiological layers.

 Some behaviors remain partially characterized: the precise content of `filters_applied` and `safety_score` returned by the BBB `/filter` in complete‑integration mode is determined by the underlying ethical, spiritual, safety, and threat‑detection modules, which are not yet fully documented; truth validators like `GISTruthFilter`, `TruthFilterBBBValidator`, and `TruthValidator` are implemented and used in command‑line or batch flows, but are not yet consistently wired into all HTTP paths beyond the dedicated verification and registration tools.

+> **Status:** This chapter presents the Blood–Brain Barrier and safeguard layer as a production set of services with transparent health and statistics, partially integrated truth filters, and a clear role in orchestration and governance.
+Future work includes fuller wiring of truth validators into HTTP flows, richer public documentation of filter logic and scores, and empirical evaluation of how often and how effectively the barrier protects communities and data in real deployments.